ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

 Every command also returns an error code, which is ``0`` on success.
 For example, :samp:`err = session.ensight.part.colorby_rgb([0.0,0.0,"sad"])` sets ``err`` to ``-1``.
-You can use te :func:`attrtree<ansys.api.pyensight.ensight_api.ensight.sendmesgoptions>` method to enable Python exception handling instead of returning an error code.
+You can use the :func:`attrtree<ansys.api.pyensight.ensight_api.ensight.sendmesgoptions>` method to enable Python exception handling instead of returning an error code.
 You should use the :func:`attrtree<ansys.api.pyensight.ensight_api.ensight.sendmesgoptions>` method when debugging native API scripts.